cryptohackathon/ace-net/api-back/README.md

-# ACE api-bac
+# ACE api-back

 ## Introduction

-This is backend for ACE* project.
+This is the backend for ACE* project.
+It implements the pool management system in four phases:
+- client registration to pool,
+- clients key sharing,
+- submission of encrypted data and keys to apply an inner product to the data,
+- inner product calculation.

 ## Getting started